 The third study by T’Sjoen et al. looked at 50 individuals who transitioned from male to female with anti-androgen medication and sex reassignment surgery.
 After 12 months of hormone replacement therapy (HRT), they reported “strikingly lower muscle mass” and increased fat mass compared to pretreatment values and reference controls.
 However, no absolute values for change in muscle or fat mass were reported.T’Sjoen 2009

-Taken together with the Gooren et al. study discussed above, muscle mass decreases markedly after transition among MTF individuals.
-However, despite the overlap in muscle cross-sectional area between cisgender women (pre-transition) and transgender women, it also appears that transgender women may carry more muscle mass than cisgender women at 1-year post-transition on average.
-Additionally, none of the available literature has directly measured any objective performance outcome (e.g. strength, power, VO2max, etc.) outside of Harper’s report on race times pre- and post-transition.
+Taken together with the Gooren et al. and T’Sjoen et al. studies discussed above, muscle mass decreases markedly after transition among MTF individuals.
+However, despite the overlap in muscle cross-sectional area between cisgender women (pre-transition) and transgender women, it appears that transgender women may carry more muscle mass than cisgender women at 1-year post-transition on average.
+Additionally, as of this publishing, none of the available peer-reviewed literature has directly measured other objective performance outcomes in sport (e.g. strength, power, VO2max, etc.) outside of Harper’s report on race times pre- and post-transition.

 Unfortunately, that’s the extent of currently published quantitative data on transgender athletes.
 All the other literature discusses policy, fairness, and other qualitative data.
 For example, in the 2011 NCAA Policy on Transgender Student-Athletes, Eric Vilain, a physician, professor, and Director of the Center for Gender-Based Biology and Chief Medical Genetics Department of Pediatrics at UCLA, argued: